Rouast-Labs/vitallens-python/README.md

 - `Method.VITALLENS`: The recommended method.
 Uses the VitalLens API and automatically selects the best model for your API key (e.g., VitalLens 2.0 with HRV support).
 - `Method.VITALLENS_2_0`: Forces the use of the VitalLens 2.0 model.
 - `Method.VITALLENS_1_0`: Forces the use of the VitalLens 1.0 model.
+- `Method.VITALLENS_1_1`: Forces the use of the VitalLens 1.1 model.
 - `Method.POS`, `Method.CHROM`, `Method.G`: Classic rPPG algorithms that run locally and do not require an API key.

 ### Estimating vitals